flyway/flywaydb.org/documentation/configuration/parameters/target.md

 Special values:

-  - <code>current</code>: designates the current version of the schema
+  - `current`: designates the current version of the schema
-  - <code>latest</code>: the latest version of the schema, as defined by the migration with the highest version
+  - `latest`: the latest version of the schema, as defined by the migration with the highest version
-  - <code>&lt;version&gt;?</code>: {% include teams.html %} Instructs Flyway to not fail if the target version doesn't exist.
-In this case, Flyway will go up to but not beyond the specified target (default: fail if the target version doesn't exist) (e.g.) `2.1?`
+  - `&lt;version&gt;?`: {% include teams.html %} Instructs Flyway to not fail if the target version doesn't exist.
+In this case, Flyway will go up to but not beyond the specified target (default: fail if the target version doesn't exist) (e.g.) `target=2.1?`

 ## Default